LaFayette plans to keep up positive momentum in 2020

 Improving infrastructure

-Main Street in LaFayette is part of the state’s U.S. 27 Business repaving project where new water and sewer utilities are being installed that will replace the existing 70-year-old utilities.
+Main Street in LaFayette is part of the state’s U.S. 27 Business Corridor repaving project where new water and sewer utilities are being installed that will replace the existing 70-year-old utilities.

 A segment of U.S. 27 Business will be repaved thanks to State Sen. Jeff Mullis.
 Sen. Mullis secured a commitment from the Georgia Department of Transportation, or GDOT, to completely rehabilitate the segment of Ga.
 1/U.S. 27 Business Corridor.

 Upon completion of the water and sewer replacement, GDOT will repave U.S. 27/North Main Street.
 GDOT will grind up the asphalt and concrete from Culberson Avenue to Rhyne Road and replace the surface with new asphalt to improve the long-term maintenance of this section of Main Street as part of this project.